 Since the property was designated, the Board has reviewed several proposals for new construction on the WIS portion of the property, including for a new classroom building (1988), a gym and classroom building (1999), a library and performing arts building (2006) and a playing field (2007).
-While all of these projects except for the playing field were reviewed by the Board prior to the development of the cultural landscape plan, each building was ultimately found compatible by meeting design principles that are consistent with the more detailed analysis and preservation approaches established in 2006 landscape plan.
+While all of these projects except for the playing field were reviewed by the Board prior to the development of the cultural landscape report, each building was ultimately found compatible by meeting design principles that are consistent with the more detailed analysis and preservation approaches established in 2005 and 2007 cultural landscape reports.
 The construction projects were all organized along the axis of historic service buildings in the zone where construction was intended by Platt, they had very limited or no visibility from the mansion or the neighborhood, they did not intrude on areas that were originally landscape zones, they were designed in a manner that broke down their mass, and they used materials and an architectural vocabulary that clearly related to the historic buildings on the estate.

 Of the school's projects, the playing field proved to be the most difficult to accommodate, and was the subject of several redesigns and reviews.
-Despite being substantially lowered in elevation, the field was found to visually intrude on the pond valley, change the open character of the south lawn, and introduce a large artificial man-made element into what was a naturalistic landscape.2
+Despite being substantially lowered in elevation, the field was found to visually intrude on the pond valley, change the open character of the south lawn, and introduce a large artificial man-made element into what was a naturalistic landscape.4 a substantial portion of the property by a conservancy dedicated to the "rehabilitation, stewardship, interpretation and to ensuring public access to the site," would constitute an "unusual and substantial historic preservation accomplishment with clear benefits to the public."